monsoonmaelstrom/book2/book2.md

 “That’s it?
 You’re ‘okay’ with it?”

 “Yes.
-I *like* being magically connected to you.”
+I *like* being connected to you.”
 He releases my hand letting his fingers trail along it as he does so before walking back inside.

 I stand on the balcony alone, unsure what to make of any of that until Alex finally comes out.